 It may come as a surprise to you, but statistics from RedArc show that 60% of those that have suffered a stroke are of working age between 40 and 59.

 The research also showed that a whole quarter of the 100,000 strokes in the UK each year happen to those of working age, and even younger.
 This is a key figure that tackles the assumption that stroke victims are normally older and no longer working.
+That’s why ensuring you have the right protection for yourself and your home is crucial.

 So do I need cover if I am working?